THE VILLAGE OF CLAY

 @ 45 minutes

-Molagoda, a village 24 miles from The Flame Tree Estate and Hotel and close to Pinnewala Elephant Orphanage, is where most Sri Lankan come to buy earthenware of all sorts – pots of every possible size, vases, urns, bowls, stands, jugs and goblets, cutwork lampshades, birdbaths, garden ornaments and painted animals.
+Molagoda, a village 24 miles from The Flame Tree Estate and Hotel and close to Pinnewala Elephant Orphanage, is where most Sri Lankans come to buy earthenware of all sorts – pots of every possible size, vases, urns, bowls, stands, jugs and goblets, cutwork lampshades, birdbaths, garden ornaments and painted animals.

 Almost all the families in the village are engaged in making things from clay - the still living remnants of the old feudal "rajakariya" system which dominated the island until 1832.